 Mestre Quebrinha – Associação de Capoeira Ginga Brasil

-All of us from this and other later generation of graduated students are still part of the Codão de Ouro family and are in fact some of the very few last capoeiristas that really took classes from mestre Suassuna.
-Today many of the CDO groups are capoeiristas that affiliated with the group out of admiration for the group but in truth have not been students of mestre Suassuna or any of his direct students.
+All of us from this and other later generation of graduated students are still part of the Codão de Ouro family and are in fact some of the very few last capoeiristas that really took classes from our mestre Suassuna.
+Today many of the CDO capoeiristas are people that affiliated with the group out of admiration for the group.

-If you would like Mestre Marcelo to make an appearance at your event, please email him directly.
+If you would like Mestre Marcelo or our performing troupe to make an appearance at your event, please send us a message by clicking here.